cedar-policy/rfcs/text/0048-schema-annotations.md

 Instead of annotations, we could add "doc-strings" as a first class feature.
 Could look like this:
 ```
-@doc("Stop users from accessing a high security documents unless they are in the same building")
 /# Stop users from accessing a high security document unless:
 /#  A) The principal and user are at the same location
 /#  B) The principal has a job level greater than  4